MajorMilk/Calorie-Counter-and-Database/README.md

 # Calorie-Counter-and-Database

 ## Huge update!
 Just got done with the WPF Port / remake.
-Works essentially the same but has a much better UI and adds the ability to Save Meals and food items independantly.
+Works essentially the same but has a much better UI and adds the ability to Save Meals and food items independently.
 I still havent gotten around to the data analysis tool, but that will come next.

 ### Usage